Synectics: History

-The process was derived from tape-recording (initially audio, later video) meetings, analysis of the results, and experiments with alternative ways of dealing with the obstacles to success in the meeting.
-"Success" was defined as getting a creative solution that the group was committed to implement.
+The process grew out of recording meetings—first audio and later video—followed by analysis of the recordings and trials of alternative ways to address obstacles encountered during sessions.
+In this context, "success" was defined as arriving at a creative solution to which the group was committed to proceed with implementation.

-The name Synectics comes from Greek and means "the joining together of different and apparently irrelevant elements."
+The term Synectics derives from the Greek and denotes the joining together of different, seemingly unrelated elements.

-Gordon and Prince named both their practice and their new company Synectics, which can cause confusion, as people not part of the company are trained and use the practice.
-While the name was trademarked, it has become a standard word for describing creative problem solving in groups.
+Gordon and Prince applied the name Synectics both to their practice and to the company they founded, a dual use that can lead to confusion, since people outside the company have also been trained in and use the method.
+Although the name was trademarked, it has come to be used as a generic label for group-based creative problem solving.

 Theory

 Synectics is a way to approach creativity and problem-solving in a rational way.
 "Traditionally, the creative process has been considered after the fact...
 The Synectics study has attempted to research creative process in vivo, while it is going on."

 According to Gordon, Synectics research has three main assumptions: